bexelbie/bexelbie.github.io/_posts/2016-03-29-traveling.md

 During the Easter holiday my travel included segments on trains by two different companies and on buses by two different companies.
 Each company has it's own method of managing tickets, services, delays, and connections.
-Some feel better than others, but none are truly wrong or broken.
+Some of the processes seem better than others, but none are truly wrong or broken.
 None of these processes had as many steps as traveling through an Indian airport.

 When you travel in India, you quickly learn that traveling  through